TheHive-Project/TheHive4py/README.md

 # Introduction

 > [!IMPORTANT]
 > thehive4py v1.x is not maintained anymore as TheHive v3 and v4 are end of life. thehive4py v2.x is a complete rewrite and is not compatible with thehive4py v1.x.
-The library is still in beta phase.

 **What's New:** This is a rebooted version of `thehive4py` designed specifically for TheHive 5.
 Stay tuned, as we have more exciting updates in store!